 Instrumentation used for blepharoplasty:

-- RF is safe because there is virtually no risk of burning
+- It is safe because there is virtually no risk of burning, unlike laser.

-- The absence of an inclusion cyst with RF is a definite advantage (incidence reported up to 20% with the use of scalpel).
+- RF doesn’t produce an inclusion cyst and it is a definite advantage (incidence reported up to 20% with the use of scalpel).

 The CO2 laser or the Erbium laser is used if necessary in addition: